nrepl/spec.nrepl.org/spec.md

 The server should support multiple sessions on a single socket.

-[why is this an explicit op? why not just automatically register a session any time a request comes in without a session attached?]
+[TODO: why is this an explicit op? why not just automatically register a session any time a request comes in without a session attached?]

 ### `eval` op